-With the Catholic University and the Wildlife Conservation Society, the CCC co-sponsored and co-organized a workshop at Huelen, Chile to discuss the importance of land-sea interactions in designing watershed-coastal management and preservation.
+• With the Catholic University and the Wildlife Conservation Society, the CCC co-sponsored and co-organized a workshop at Huelen, Chile to discuss the importance of land-sea interactions in designing watershed-coastal management and preservation.
 Councilor Barbara Saavedra helped organize the workshop.

-- In 2018, the Chilean American Chamber of Commerce (AMCHAM) and the CCC sponsored a one-day conference on the importance of coordination between the private and public sectors in disaster management.
-Councilors Tatiana Molina and Rafael Friedmann played major roles in organizing the conference. - Councilor Jake Leraul organized the Council's first project to be crowd-funded, the Conchali Environmental Education and Waste Management Project, which was implemented in a Conchali public school.
+(AMCHAM) and the CCC sponsored a one-day conference on the importance of coordination between the private and public sectors in disaster management.
+Councilors Tatiana Molina and Rafael Friedmann played major roles in organizing the

+• Councilor Jake Leraul organized the Council's first project to be crowd-funded, the Conchali Environmental Education and Waste Management Project, which was implemented in a